 This is also a good point to get everyone involved.
 Tracking down “accidentally vegan” items won’t bump up your shopping bill in the same way that speciality foods can – and this means that everyone can enjoy the same Christmassy foods.
 You’ll find that most vegans are aware of which festive foods they can have!

 By the time I started doing my own shopping I’d already given up meat, so reading labels is something I’ve done my whole adult life.
 It’s second nature.
 I am, however, fully aware that this is not how the vast majority of people shop!

 My point here is, if it’s possible for everyone to shop together then you’ll ensure you find exactly what you’re looking for and will know any ingredients or ready-made items meet everyone’s requirements.

-Keep any special requirements at the forefront of the way you do things by assembling dishes in an order that avoids cross contamination and keeping utensils separate or using them for vegan food first.
+Consider those with special requirements and assemble dishes in an order that avoids cross contamination, keeping utensils separate or using them for vegan food first.
+Enjoy!